5jt/dyalog-cookbook/manuscript/13 Windows Services.md

 * The Service does not seem to start or does not react to "Pause" or "Stop" requests.
 * Although the Service starts fine and reacts properly to any "Pause" or "Stop" requests, the application is behaving unexpectedly.

 In the former case make sure that you allow the programmer to Ride into the Service as soon as possible - literally.
-That means that the second line of the function noted on `⎕LX` should provide a Ride, assuming that the first line sets `⎕IO`, `⎕ML` etc.
+That means that the first line of the function noted on `⎕LX` should provide a Ride.

 At such an early stage we don't have an INI file instantiated, so we cannot switch Ride on and off via the INI file, we have to modify the code for that.

 You might feel tempted to overcome this by doing it a bit later (read: after having processed the INI file etc.) but we warn you: if a Service does not cooperate then "a bit later" might well be too late to get to the bottom of the problem, so don't.

-In the latter case you should add the call to `CheckForRide` to the main loop of the application.
+In the latter case you should add the call to `CheckForRide` once the INI file has been instanciated.

 I> Make sure that you have _never_ more than one of the two calls to `CheckForRide` active: if both are active you would be able to make use of the first one but the second one would throw you out!

-### Logging
+## Logging

-#### Local logging
+### Local logging

 We want to log as soon as possible any command-line parameters as well as any message exchange between the Service and the SCM.

 Again we advise you to not wait until the folder holding the log files is defined by instantiating the INI file.
 Instead we suggest making the assumption that a certain folder ("Logs") will (or might) exist in the current directory which will become where the workspace was loaded from.

 If that's not suitable then consider passing the directory that will host the "Logs" folder as a command line parameter.